stephengold/jolt-jni/README.md

 <a name="addAndroid"></a>

-## How to add jolt-jni to an existing Android project
+## How to add Jolt JNI to an existing Android project

-Android jolt-jni comes pre-built as a pair of multi-platform libraries, one for each build type.
+Android Jolt JNI comes pre-built as a pair of multi-platform libraries, one for each build type.
 (The only build flavor provided is "Sp".)
 Both libraries are downloadable from Maven Central